Connections: General Education Outcomes and the 21st Century

 SRJC General Education Outcomes

-Upon completion of the General Education courses within the Associates degree or transfer program, students will be able to:
+Upon completion of the General Education courses within the Associates degree or transfer program, students will have the following abilities:

 Present substantially error-free prose in both argumentative and narrative forms to identified audiences.